 Early History of the Kerrison family

-Another 259 words (18 lines of text) covering the years 1066 and 1613 are included under the topic Early Kerrison History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kerrison research.
+Another 130 words (9 lines of text) covering the years 1066 and 1613 are included under the topic Early Kerrison History in all our PDF Extended History products and printed products wherever possible.

 Kerrison Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Kerrison are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Kerrison include Gear, Gayre, Gyre, Garrison, McGair, Kerrison and many more.

 Early Notables of the Kerrison family